gpbl/react-day-picker/website/docs/api/interfaces/daypickerbase.md

 The date-fns locale object to localize the user interface.
 Defaults to `en-US`.

-For example, to the calendar to Spanish:
+For example, to set the calendar to Spanish:

 ```
 import spanish from 'date-fns/locale/es';